abaka82/idiom/README.md

 $ npm install -g grunt-cli
 ```

-## Downloading PEAN.JS
-There are several ways you can get the PEAN.JS boilerplate:

 ## Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting your application.